flutterpaid/ProficientLawyer/README.md

-# proficient_lawyer
+# lawyer

-A new Flutter project.
+A new Flutter application.

 ## Getting Started